 The worm blinked its six eyes.
-“I am the King of Dust.”
+“I am King of Dust.”
 Its face was cracked and dry.
-It had ten pelvises connected in series, Dan noticed, and ten stacked human torsos.
+It had ten pelvises connected in series, Dan counted, and ten stacked human torsos.
 It was held upright with snake-like musculature.

 The egg-holes leaked jelly.